Roya-Gharehbeiklou/CardioGenetics_knowledge_graph/Readme.md

         return response.json()["expressions"]
     return None
 ```
-*Explanation:* This function queries Bgee for genes expressed in heart tissues, helping researchers understand gene activity in cardiovascular conditions.
+*Explanations:* This function queries Bgee for genes expressed in heart tissues, helping researchers understand gene activity in cardiovascular conditions.

 ## Key Features

 1. **Interactive Map**
    - See the full network of connections.
    - Zoom in for more detail.
-   - Filter information to focus on what matters most.

 2. **Smart Analysis**
    - Identify key genes linked to heart disease.